-Based on multiple metrics, including a positive definite Hessian matrix, a final model gradient less than the threshold of 1e-4, no highly correlated parameters (i.e., >0.95), and no parameter values at specified bounds, the catch-only assessment model converged successfully.
+The catch-only assessment model was assumed to have converged successfully based on multiple metrics, including a positive definite Hessian matrix, a final model gradient less than the threshold of 1e-4, no highly correlated parameters (i.e., >0.95), and no parameter values at specified bounds.

-All sensitivity scenarios resulted in forecasted summary biomass values less than the base catchonly assessment (Fig. 3).
+All sensitivity scenarios resulted in forecasted summary biomass values less than for the base catch-only assessment (Fig. 3).
 The scenario in which forecasted recruitment was fixed to the average recruitment value during model years 2019-2021 ('Fix Rec.
-Recr.') resulted in the largest decrease in summary biomass by fishing year 2026-27 (age-1+ biomass = 56,390 mt).
+Recr.') resulted in the largest reduction in summary biomass by fishing year 2026-27 (age-1+ biomass = 56,390 mt).
 Scenarios in which fecundity of age-0 fish during forecast years was fixed at 0 ('Fix Age-0 Fec.'), recruitment during the forecast period was fixed to average recruitment during the main recruitment era ('Fix Avg.
 Rec.), and forecasted U.S. landings were based on harvest guidelines ('HG Landings') produced relatively minor differences in biomass by fishing year 2026-27 (age-1+ biomass = 65,708 mt, 63,970 mt, and 63,598 mt, respectively).